 You may need to drill holes of different shapes, size and on different types of materials.
-Depending on the various need of customers the drill bit manufacturers have manufactured different types of drill bits.
+Depending on your needs or that of customers the drill bit manufacturers have provided us with a selection of drill bits.

 Different Types of Commonly Used Drill Bits